girlscript/winter-of-contributing/JavaScript/Topics/13.AJAX/README.md

 ## What is AJAX?
 ---

-AJAX stands for Asynchronous JavaScript And XML.
+AJAX stands for **Asynchronous JavaScript And XML**.
 In a nutshell, it is the use of the XMLHttpRequest object to communicate with servers.
 It can send and receive information in various formats, including JSON, XML, HTML, and text files.
 AJAX’s most appealing characteristic is its "asynchronous" nature, which means it can communicate with the server, exchange data, and update the page without having to refresh the page.

 The two major features of AJAX allow you to do the following: